kevinushey/blog/_posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.md

 4. Solaris takes the 'undefined' interpretation literally, and gives you an unexpected result over an expected result.

-Now, you might argue that the behavior is clearly defined and it's the authors fault for writing a program that exhibits this behavior, but it's unfortunately easy to do.
+Now, you might argue that the behavior is clearly documented and it's the authors fault for writing a program that exhibits this behavior, but it's unfortunately easy to do.
 For example:

 ```cpp
 #include <cctype>